 Entitled to incentive Type of incentive Activity inventivized Comment All employees Non- monetary reward Efficiency project All JM employees are incentivized through the JM employee annual awards.
-2 categories of awards allow employees to enter projects / programmes which give operational improvements, energy and carbon savings : (i) Protecting People and Planet and (ii) Innovating and improving: operations Chief Sustainability Officer (CSO) Monetary reward Emissions reduction target The Sustainability director is incentivised annually to achieve progress towards all our Sustainability goals for 2025.
-Goal 3 is to achieve a 25% reduction in operational carbon footprint per mass product sold from a 2017 baseline.
+2 categories of awards allow employees to enter projects / programmes which give operational improvements, energy and carbon savings : (i) Protecting People and Planet and (ii) Innovating and improving: operations Chief Executive Officer (CEO) Monetary reward Other (please specify) climate- related business strategy The CEO had an objective in 2020/21 to enable delivery of our growth in battery materials for electric vehicles and the hydrogen economy.
+This is core to us realising our climate -related opportunities.
+Annual report 2021 page 155.